Evanton: History

 To this day, in the words of one historian, Evanton "remains today an attractive example of a well planned, regularly laid out estate village".
 The Reverend Thomas Munro expressed similar sentiments in the 1840s, when he wrote that "the village was built on a waste of land, and differs from all others in the country by its regular and neat appearance".
 The village suffered from the severe famine that plagued the Highlands in the 1840s.
 There was a riot in the village in 1846, because the authorities continued to export grain despite the failure of the previous year's potato crop; similar riots occurred in Rosemarkie, Balintraid and Avoch.
 In 1847, there was near starvation in the village, and the villagers managed to maintain themselves on turnips.
 However, the village population recovered; by the beginnings of the First World War, Evanton had taken much of its current physical shape, and at this point in time contained businesses as diverse as a tobacconist and a bicycle shop, both of which have subsequently disappeared.

 Top view of a B-17H in flight.

 From the Maxwell Air Force Base website (galleries/aaf wwii vol vi/Captions/196 17H.htm original image).

 In the 20th century, the village enjoyed a variety of fortunes.
 The distillery closed in 1926 (see below) and one of the most important historical locations in Easter Ross, Balconie Castle, was demolished in 1965.
 It had been an old seat of the Earls of Ross, but by the 1960s the owner could not afford to repair the dry rot.
-There was a RAF airfield constructed near Evanton in 1922, on Alness Bay.
+There was an RAF airfield constructed near Evanton in 1922, on Alness Bay.
 It was first known as the "Novar Base", because of its location on the Novar Estates, then later as HMS Fieldfare.
 It was serviced from Leuchars, and was used by the aircraft from the nearby Home Fleet base of Invergordon.
 The largest aircraft to have landed there was a USAAF B17.
 On Empire Day, 1939, RAF bases all over the United Kingdom were opened to the public, and the Evanton Aerodrome was the most northerly location to participate, attracting 9,000 visitors.
 In 1956, the airfield served as one of the launch bases of the GENETRIX program, to send stratospheric balloons carrying high resolution cameras over the Soviet Union.
 Of the 516 balloons launched from the five bases, 103 were launched from Evanton, of which 60 were successful, and 43 failed soon after launch, or went astray.
 The base closed in the 1970's.
 However, the subsequent oil boom caused radical expansion of the village.
 It has been growing steadily ever since.